university-bootcamp/coding-environment/windows-vagrant.md

 **[SOMETHING ELSE] — the output produces something else and does not indicate that everything worked as expected.**

 If you encountered an output that is different than the above actions your environment is in a state that is slightly different than these instructions expect.
-Because of this, you should ask for help for a TA.
+Because of this, you should ask for help from a TA.

 To get the best answer, use the following template to ask for help.